John H. Flood Jr.

 John Henry Flood Jr. (January 16, 1878 – March 29, 1958) was a mining engineer who worked as Wyatt Earp's unpaid personal secretary late in Earp's life, completing the only authorized biography of Earp.
-The language Flood used in the biography was overblown, florid and stilted so he was unable to find a publisher.
+The language Flood used in the biography was very overblown, florid and stilted, so he was unable to find a publisher.

 Earp's reputation

 For much of his life after the Gunfight at the O.K.
 Corral, Earp was the subject of a large number of articles disparaging his character.
 On April 16, 1894, the Fort Worth Gazette wrote that Deputy U.S. Marshal Virgil Earp and Cochise County Sheriff Johnny Behan had a "deadly feud".
 It described Behan as "an honest man, a good official, and possessed many of the attributes of a gentleman".
 Earp, on the other hand, "was head of band of desperadoes, a partner in stage robbers, and a friend of gamblers and professional killers...
 Wyatt was the boss killer of the region."

 On December 2, 1896, Wyatt refereed the Fitzsimmons vs. Sharkey boxing match.
 He called the match in Sharkey's favor, even though Fitizsimmons had dominated the match and Sharkey was down.
 Newspaper accounts and testimony over the next two weeks revealed a conspiracy among the boxing promoters to fix the fight's outcome.
 Earp was parodied in editorial cartoon caricatures and vilified in newspaper stories across the United States.

 On March 12, 1922, the Sunday Los Angeles Times ran a short, scandalous article titled "Lurid Trails Are Left by Oldentime Bandits" by J. M. Scanland.
 It described Wyatt and his brothers as a gang who waylaid the cowboys in the gunfight at the O.K.
 Corral.
 It said that the Earps were allies of Frank Stilwell, who had informed on them, so they killed him, and that Earp had died in Colton, California.

 The article galvanized Earp.
 He was tired of all the lies perpetuated about him and became determined to get his story accurately told.